 The number of modules you take will depend on how you decide to combine Film and Television Studies with your other subject.
 You will study modules such as:

-- American Exchange (replaces modules in spring semester)
+- American/European Exchange (replaces modules in spring semester)

 - Independent Study

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.